 As you can see, the GeneratePress clearly has more features for the money spent.

+With an yearly fee, you get access to GeneratePress and rights to use the theme on unlimited sites.
+Genesis on the other hand has very less customization options.
 You obviously need to use dozens of third party plugins to extend it’s functionality especially if you are a non-coder.

 Hope you guys found the review helpful.